angel-ibm/stro/demo/setup_demo.md

 - Milvus:
 <https://ibm.github.io/watsonx-data-lab/wxd-milvus/>

-Needless to say, the section dedicated to the watsonx.data UI is also essential to exercise the demo.
-It is recommended to review it and verify that it works as expected <https://ibm.github.io/watsonx-data-lab/wxd-intro-watsonui/>
+Needless to say, the section dedicated to the watsonx.data UI is  essential to exercise the demo.
+After the system has been provisioned, it is recommended to review and verify that the GUI works as expected before anything else: <https://ibm.github.io/watsonx-data-lab/wxd-intro-watsonui/>

 ## Environment Setup